 The most engaging moments I had with Detroit: Become Human took place outside of the game’s world.
-Before you start the first chapter, you’re greeted by the face of an android, its skin glowing, a guileless smile revealing perfect white teeth, its every eyelash perfectly realised.
+Before you start the first chapter, you’re greeted by the face of an android, its skin glowing, a guileless smile revealing perfect white teeth, its every eyelash impeccably realised.

 To begin with, it’s merely helpful, talking you through the game’s menu and options screens.
 But the more you play, the more intimate it becomes.
 It remembered the last time I’d logged on, saying things like “Already back?
 That was a short break!”.
 When I sat down on a Saturday morning it said: “It’s great to start the weekend with Detroit!”, followed by a concerned “You look tired today, I hope you’re doing okay”.

-Detroit: Become Human is the latest game from David Cage, one of the best-known and most divisive figures in video games.
+Detroit: Become Human is the latest title from David Cage, one of the best-known and most divisive figures in video games.
 Depending on who you ask, he’s an auteur or an idiot, a high priest or a fool.
 His work, which includes Fahrenheit, Heavy Rain and Beyond: Two Souls, is unmistakeable, combining state-of-the-art motion capture with branching, choose-your-own-adventure stories, where a split-second decision could irreversibly alter the course of your game.

 His titles are also routinely lampooned for their absurd dialogue, terrible voice-acting, embrace of cinematic cliché and jarring binary choices, which often amount to little more than “be good” or “be evil”.
 The jury is still out on whether he’s dragging interactive fiction in an exciting new direction, or simply accelerating down a cul-de-sac of his own design.

 He doesn’t blink with his latest title, doubling down on a now well-established formula.
 Detroit is a sprawling, hugely ambitious affair – the script is over 4,000 pages, compared to around 120 for the average 90 minute movie – and in terms of acting, dialogue and aesthetics, it outshines anything he’s made before.
-None of which will make it any less divisive.
+None of which will make it any less polarising.

-It’s set in the titular city in the year 2038, by which time android production has risen from the ashes of the automobile industry, rejuvenating the once bankrupt city.
+It’s set in the titular city in the year 2038, when android production has risen from the ashes of the automobile industry, rejuvenating the once bankrupt city.
 But progress has come at a cost: the androids – eerily lifelike, discernible from humans only by blinking circles on their temple – have been assigned most of the menial jobs, and it’s feared they’ll soon take the skilled work, too.
 Unemployment and homelessness are at record levels.
-People both rely on and despise the androids, and it’s common to see a figure laden with groceries being set upon by an angry mob.
+People both rely on and despise the androids, and it’s common to see a sad figure laden with groceries being set upon by an angry mob.

-It’s a relatable near-future (not an issue of The Atlantic goes by without someone extolling or decrying our embrace of artificial intelligence), filled with barbed references to Elon Musk figures building inter-city hyperloops or Martian holiday destinations.
+It’s a relatable near-future (not an issue of The Atlantic goes by without someone extolling or decrying our embrace of artificial intelligence), filled with barbed references to Elon Musk-type figures building inter-city hyperloops or Martian holiday destinations.
 It poses questions we’ll soon be forced to answer for real: should robots be allowed to carry weapons?
 Can you “abuse” something that isn’t sentient?
 Can you “love” an android?

 But Cage – who claims both writing and directing credits – goes further, relentlessly linking the plight of androids to the civil rights movement, Black Lives Matter, and the Holocaust.
 Androids are forced to ride in a compartment at the back of the bus; those who gain sentience describe themselves as “slaves”; so-called “deviant” androids are put into concentration camps.
-There’s nothing wrong with using science fiction as an allegory to explore the sins of the past, but this seems like the exact opposite: borrowing themes from real-life atrocities to lend gravity to a story about robots.
+There’s nothing wrong with using science fiction as an allegory to explore the sins of the past, but this seems like the opposite: borrowing themes from real-life atrocities to lend gravity to a story about robots.

 Detroit is most effective when its scope remains narrow.
 One of three overlapping stories follows Kara, an android house-maid whose drug addict owner is abusive to both her and his young daughter.
 You start off doing robot maid stuff: collecting rubbish, cleaning dishes, making beds, the presence of your abuser giving these menial tasks a backdrop of lingering dread.
-A violent outburst somehow breaks Kara’s programming (unless, of course, you choose to stand by while he literally beats the child to death, which is also an option) and she rescues the girl, scrabbling through a hostile city in search of shelter and protection.
+A violent outburst somehow breaks Kara’s programming (unless, of course, you choose to stand by while he literally beats his child to death, which is also an option) and she rescues the girl, scrabbling through a hostile city in search of shelter and protection.
 The bond between the two is palpable, and her narrative path boils down to how well you carry out your maternal duties.

 The second story centres on Markus, a more sophisticated android owned by an ageing artist.
 After a break-in, Markus is wrongfully shot by police, dumped in a scrap yard, and reactivated to become a revolutionary leader-in-waiting.
 His subsequent decisions have global repercussions – whether to demand liberty for his “people” through peaceful protest or guerilla warfare – but his story feels overblown and distant.

 Both Kara and Markus are decent, moral beings.
 In fact, with very few exceptions, they act with more humanity than the actual humans.
 When they gain sentience, they essentially become human – falling in love, dreaming of owning property – which is, admittedly, exactly what it says on the box, but it smacks of lazy writing.
-For this new form of intelligence to be so crushingly similar to our own is the least interesting of all eventualities.
+For this new form of intelligence to be so crushingly similar to our own seems to me the least interesting of all eventualities.

 More compelling is Connor, a prototype android sent to aid the police investigation into deviants, who is constantly torn between his “mission” and his burgeoning conscience.
 His true character is eked out over dozens of incidental decisions, and his arc is the most malleable (he’s also, in my experience, the most likely to get shot in the face for being insufferable).